RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 The `CNAME` file looks fine, according to the GitHub's blog.
 Time for the next step.

 ###Next: Domain Records
-The domain is registered with [DNSimple](http://dnsimple.com), so here’s what needed to be done (screenshots below).
+The domain is registered with [DNSimple](http://dnsimple.com), so the process was relatively quick.

+1. Go into DNSimple's advanced editor for the domain.
+1. Click `Add a Record` and select `ALIAS`.
+1. Leave `Name` blank.
-1. Point a CNAME record to `[GitHub-user-name].github.io`.
-In this case,  `rayhightower.github.io`.
+1. Next to `Alias for`, enter the GitHub Pages endpoint.
+In my case, the endpoint is `rayhightower.github.io`.

-1. What will appear on this line?
-1. How about this line?
+I set TTL to 1 minute to encourage the changes to propagate quickly.
+If you know of a better configuration choice for TTL, please let me know in the comments below.

 ###Expect Propagation Delays
 DNS changes can take up to a day to propagate.
 Delays tend to be shorter with DNSimple because time-to-live (TTL) can be set as low as one minute for some records.
+Updates will be posted here as I learn more.